-List of Expenses a Trader can claim
+List of expenses a trader can claim

-5. Legal & Professional Fees: You can claim legal and professional fees related to your trading business.
-For example, you may hire a lawyer to review a contract for ā‚¹50,000.
+9. Legal & Professional Fees: Any legal and professional fees related to your trading business.
+For example, the fees paid to a CA to audit your books of accounts can be deducted as an expense.

 Read more about Expenses a Trader Can Claim in ITR - Learn by Quicko.

 What about salary of Rs.30000/month paid to wife?
-Can that be included under ā€œprofessional expensesā€ head?
+Can that be included under “professional expenses” head?

 1 Like